bwcompton/DEPMEP/inst/howto.md

 longitude, and the components of the score.
 See **About MEP guidance** for a summary of how to interpret the score.

+Note that you can copy the text from the popup and paste it into a document or email.
+You can also copy just the numerical part of lat-long and paste it into the locate field in this tool or in Google maps to jump to the culvert.

 ### If the culvert isn't displayed

 Some culverts aren't in the database.
 In general, the missing culverts are